insidegui/AudioCap/README.md

 - Remember to call all your `Audio...Stop` and `Audio...Destroy` cleanup functions
 - Let the `AVAudioFile` deinit to close it
 - Now you have an audio file with a recording from the system or app

+Thanks to @WFT for helping me with this project.